-The Acropolis, Ancient Agora, Plaka, Anafiotika, Monastiraki.
-The famous ‘historic triangle’ of Athens is full of surprises.
+The Acropolis, Ancient Agora, Plaka, Anafiotika, Monastiraki… The famous ‘historic triangle’ of Athens is full of surprises.

-The Acropolis, the sacred rock of humanity
+The Acropolis: The sacred rock of humanity

 Centuries separate the Sacred Rock of the Acropolis from the city that pulsates at its feet, lively and vibrant.
 And yet, the timeless history of humanity and creation will unite Athens and the Acropolis forever.
-The iconic Parthenon, its silhouette forever defining the perpetually blue Attica skyline, is the place where it all began; philosophy, democracy, the sciences and the theatre.
+The iconic Parthenon, its silhouette forever defining the Attica skyline, is the place where it all began: philosophy, democracy, the sciences and the theatre.
 The cluster of temples, shrines and ruins that you’ll encounter at the Acropolis, creations of the Golden Age of Pericles (5th century BC), form the cornerstone of European culture.
 It’s not surprising that the Acropolis has been a Unesco World Heritage Site since 1987.

-Anafiotika: an island beneath the Acropolis
+Anafiotika: An island beneath the Acropolis

 Plaka: The district of ‘Old Athens’

-Cafes, restaurants with tables on their terraces, tavernas and mezedopolia hidden in the alleyways, are all jam-packed with tourists and locals alike, eating and drinking side by side.
+Cafes, restaurants with tables on their terraces, tavernas and mezedopolia hidden in the alleyways are all jam-packed with tourists and locals alike, eating and drinking side by side.
 On the sidewalks of Plaka, it’s as if the clock stopped at the end of the 19th century, an ambience that charms thousands of visitors that fill its sloping streets.
 This diligently preserved settlement begins on the east side of the Acropolis and spreads north of the Sacred Rock, ending in the Roman Agora.
 For Athenians, it is the “district of the gods”.

 Ancient Agora: The heart of the city